MGCoder7/Rainfall-Trends-in-India-Analysis/README.md

 In this analysis, I aimed to uncover long-term trends, seasonal patterns, and anomalies in India’s rainfall data.

-By examing historical rainfall trends, detecting years with extreme or deficient rainfall, exploring relationships between seasonal and annual rainfall, and forecasting future rainfall using time series models.
+By examine historical rainfall trends, detecting years with extreme or deficient rainfall, exploring relationships between seasonal and annual rainfall, and forecasting future rainfall using time series models.